#JusticeForElijah: Family searching for answers in death of Farmington teen

 “It’s hard because I want my baby back,” said De La’O. “I want this kid to realize what he did was wrong and admit it.
 Do the right thing.
 He can change his life by doing the right thing.
 And if he can do that, later down the road I can try to forgive.
 My son had a big heart.”

-Farmington Police say the suspect, Xavion Montano, is facing charges a 4th degree felony charge of involuntary manslaughter and negligent use of a firearm, because he claims he shot Chavez by accident.
+Farmington Police say the suspect, Xavion Montano, is facing charges a fourth-degree felony charge of involuntary manslaughter and negligent use of a firearm, because he claims he shot Chavez by accident.
 FPD says Montano is still in custody and is expected in court on Wednesday.